awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

 On March 16, 2017, Amazon ElastiCache introduced the parameter `reserved-memory-percent` and made it available on all versions of ElastiCache for Redis\.
 The purpose of `reserved-memory-percent` is to simplify reserved memory management across all your clusters\.
 It does so by enabling you to have a single parameter group for each parameter group family \(such as `redis2.8`\) to manage your clusters' reserved memory, regardless of node type\.
 The default value for `reserved-memory-percent` is 25 \(25 percent\)\.

 The ElastiCache for Redis parameter `reserved-memory-percent` is specific to ElastiCache for Redis and isn't part of the Redis distribution\.

+If your cluster is using a node type from the r6gd family and your memory usage reaches 75 percent, data\-tiering will automatically be triggered\.
+For more information, see [Data tiering](data-tiering.md)\.

 **To reserve memory using reserved\-memory\-percent**
 To use `reserved-memory-percent` to manage the memory on your ElastiCache for Redis cluster, do one of the following: